Saskia de Jong

 I grew up in remote northern Ontario where we had more bears and moose than we had people.
 I always had a natural connection with wildlife and no real fear.
 I was about five when I decided that I wanted to be a doctor but my interest in all things wildlife and knack for helping animals have always prevailed.
 At this point, I have had the chance to work with many types of domesticated animals like dogs, cats, cows and alpacas through to wild animals like snakes, dingos and sharks.
 I am still currently in school and awaiting entry into the Doctor of Veterinary Medicine program.

+I started at Acadia Drive Animal Clinic as a volunteer in the spring of 2016.
+I was hired to work full time in December 2017 to fill in for one of the staff on maternity leave.
 I really enjoy assisting in and learning about all aspects of veterinary medicine; from nail trims through to surgery every animal and thus every case is very different.
 My main area of interest, however, lies on the surgical side of things but I am always keen to do and help with anything.

+My first pet was a little black and white cat named Twinkle.
+We had her in northern Ontario.
+She was supposed to be a "mouser" but she was afraid of mice!
 A fun fact about myself is that I train for and race in long distance triathlon (Ironman) when I am not at work or in class!
 I also play the fiddle.